Katrina Gorry: Personal life

 Gorry has had the nickname "Mini" since she was about 12 years old due to her short height.
 She is the shortest player representing Australia or playing for West Ham, male or female.

 In 2025, Gorry admitted to having previously suffered from an eating disorder and depression.
 She said that her pregnancy and later motherhood helped her overcome this.

 Family

-Gorry gave birth to her first child, Harper, in 2021.
+Gorry gave birth to her first child in 2021.
 She is married to Swedish footballer Clara Markstedt; the couple began dating in May 2022.
-Markstedt gave birth to their first child together, Koby, in 2024.
+Markstedt gave birth to their first child together in 2024.

 Gorry has a pet dog named Rio.